 The History of Santiago de Compostela

-As the Roman Empire collapsed, the area of Spain that is now called Galicia was settled by a Germanic tribe called Suebi.
+As the Roman Empire collapsed, the area of Spain, now called Galicia, was settled by a Germanic tribe called Suebi.
 The Suebi Kingdom was annexed by the Visigothic Kingdom, which, in turn, was conquered by the Arabs in the early 8th century.
-The only area of today’s Spain that was not conquered by the Muslim Umayyad Caliphate was its north-western corner, which became the Kingdom of Asturias.
+The only area of today’s Spain not conquered by the Muslim Umayyad Caliphate was its north-western corner, which became the Kingdom of Asturias.

 In what is now Santiago de Compostela, the alleged tomb of Saint James was found by bishop Theodemar of Iria.
 This occurred in the early 9th century, during the Kingdom of Asturias period.
 A new settlement arose around the place of discovery and later became known as Santiago de Compostela.

-It is important to mention that the cult of Saint James of Compostela was not the only one to emerge in medieval Spain.
-In fact, there were many region-specific cults in 10th century northern Iberia, such as Saint Aemilian in Castile or Saint Eulalia in Oviedo.
+It is essential to mention that the cult of Saint James of Compostela was not the only one to emerge in medieval Spain.
+There were many region-specific cults in 10th-century northern Iberia, such as Saint Aemilian in Castile or Saint Eulalia in Oviedo.

 Centuries later, the French sacked Santiago during the Napoleonic Wars.
 One of the consequences was the disappearance of the apostle’s remains.
 They were found nearly 100 years later in one of the cathedral’s cists, where the monks had hidden the relics from the French army.
 Today, Santiago de Compostela has a population of nearly 100,000 and an increasingly diversified economy, although most of the city’s income still comes from tourism.